 Student Support Officer Office Hours

-My Office is located in the School of Mathematical Sciences (Queen's Building, 3rd Floor) in room CB307A, which is right next to the Maths School Office.
+I am located in the School of Mathematical Sciences (Queen's Building, 3rd Floor) in room CB307, Maths School Office.

 How To Survive Student Life

 DO YOU HAVE EXTENUATING CIRCUMSTANCES AFFECTING YOUR STUDIES?
 ARE YOU FIT TO SIT EXAMS?